How to Refinance a Mobile Home at a Lower Rate

 Chattel loans finance a mobile home as a piece of personal property, rather than as real estate.
 As a result, the interest rates on these loans are typically much higher than what a mortgage loan would command.
-This leaves the homeowner with a hefty monthly payment and lots paid in interest over the life of their loan.
+This higher rate leaves the homeowner with a hefty monthly payment and lots paid in interest over the life of their loan.

 One way mobile homeowners can lower these costs is through refinancing—specifically, refinancing their chattel loan into a mortgage loan once the property is eligible.

 Refinancing a Mobile Home

 Refinancing into a mortgage loan can take some work, but it can mean significantly lower interest rates—not to mention overall costs—for the remainder of the loan’s life.
-In general, chattel loans have rates anywhere from 7 percent to upwards of 12 percent.
-At the start of 2019, rates on 30-year fixed mortgage loans were under 4.5 percent.
+In general, chattel loans have rates anywhere from 7% to upwards of 12%.
+At the start of 2019, rates on 30-year fixed mortgage loans were under 4.5%.

 Still, as enticing as a mortgage loan may sound, not every mobile home qualifies for one.
-In order to be eligible for a mortgage loan, the mobile home must:
+To be eligible for a mortgage loan, the mobile home must:

 - Be situated on a permanent, fixed foundation